lukerohde/docker-ruby-template/README.md

 This project sets up a ruby development environment with a postgresql database.
 Bundle install and migrating the database is left to docker runtime (via a script in app/start.docker) rather than at build time (which is a pain because everytime your gemfile changes it has to install all gems from scratch).

+Check the app.dockerfile which has several ruby configs to choose from.
+On basic ruby is uncommented.

+Also check the app/docker-start.
+It also only has basic ruby startup uncommented, with some rails examples commented out.

 ```
 git clone git@github.com:union-software-cooperative/docker-ruby-template.git your-project-name
 ```